shimon-cherrypick/community-integrations/libraries/dagster-contrib-weaviate/README.md

 A dagster module that provides integration with [Weaviate](https://weaviate.io/) (both Cloud and Self-Hosted Weaviate instances).

-This module proveds the `WeaviateLocalResource` and the `WeaviateCloudResource` for integration with a self-hosted or WeaviateCloud instances, respectively.
+This module provides the `WeaviateLocalResource` and the `WeaviateCloudResource` for integration with a self-hosted or WeaviateCloud instance, respectively.

 ## Installation

-The `dagster_contrib_weaviate` module is availble as a PyPI package - install with your preferred python environment manager (We recommend [uv](https://github.com/astral-sh/uv)).
+The `dagster_contrib_weaviate` module is available as a PyPI package - install with your preferred python environment manager (We recommend [uv](https://github.com/astral-sh/uv)).

 ```